shariful-islam-bhuiyan-sajeeb/quiz-school-cline-repo/README.md

 #Then i used a chart in th e form of statistics where the card questions were shown i n the form of a chart.

 #There is a blog compount there are some questions and answers to click on the bolg in the header side.

+#used - taiwind ,deisy ui
+#used - font Awesome,
+#used - font style,
+#used - mamba footer.